Osmani International Airport: International flights

 On October 24, 2022, Biman started operating a weekly flight from Sylhet non-stop to Jeddah.
 On November 1, 2022, Biman started operating a weekly flight from Sylhet non-stop to Sharjah.
 Both these flight originate in Dhaka and follow the same route on the way back the next day.
-There is also currently a weekly Biman flight to Dubai from Sylhet.
-This flight originates and terminates in Dhaka.
+There is also a weekly Biman flight to Dubai from Sylhet.